-Please contact the NMA by telephone at 608-849-6000 or by email at [email protected] with any questions about the information presented here, or about any aspect of the Planned Giving Program.
+Please contact the NMA by telephone at 608-849-6000, by email at [email protected], or by the postal service at 1001 Arboretum Dr., Ste.
+120, Waunakee, WI 53597 with any questions about the information presented here, or about any aspect of the Planned Giving Program.

 TABLE OF CONTENTS

 Details are provided on how to become a member of this exclusive group of the NMA’s most significant contributors.

 A variety of gifting options are presented for your consideration.

 Three types of bequests — outright, conditional, and restricted — are explained.
 Suggested language for a range of bequest clauses is provided.

 Return this form to the NMA to share your intention to include the NMA in your estate plans.
 The information is helpful for our future resource planning.
 It also allows us to recognize your generosity at the time you make your non-binding pledge.

 In order to provide a legacy gift to an advocacy organization, a philanthropist will want to know that the current goals of the organization will be carried into the future.
 This section presents some of the key motorists’ issues that the NMA has been tackling for decades and will continue to fight for as long as there are individual drivers navigating our nation’s highways.